Keeping my money safe from myself? Hmm… I’m not stealing my money, am I?

 It’s all because you’re used to it.
 A new habit always causes a little discomfort.

-If you allow yourself to get past the initial adopting period, you’ll soon learn that with careful planning, not using cards all the time can make your life simpler.
+If you allow yourself to get past the initial adoption period, you’ll soon learn that, with careful planning, not using cards all the time can make your life simpler.

-And without cards at hand, there’s no temptation for impulse buy, either.
+And without cards at hand, there’s no temptation for impulse buying, either.

 Every Sunday, plan for a week.
-Get your bearings to last the week.
+Get your bearings for the week.
 You’ll no longer need to think about buying “stuff” out of habit.